EPSRC REMS CDT Studentships

-4-year DPhil EPSRC Studentship at the Centre for Doctoral Training in Renewable Energy Marine Structures, available for October 2016 (subject to eligibility requirements below).
+4-year DPhil EPSRC Studentships at the Centre for Doctoral Training in Renewable Energy Marine Structures, available for October 2017 (subject to eligibility requirements below).

-This studentship is available at Oxford University for research into any aspect of geotechnical engineering applied to offshore renewable energy development.
+These studentships are available at Oxford University for research into any aspect of geotechnical engineering applied to offshore renewable energy development.
 The research could focus on applied soil-structure interaction problems, such as the optimisation of foundation design, or directed towards solving more fundamental soil mechanics problems.
 Techniques to advance the research ideas could include laboratory based experimental work, theoretical analysis or numerical analysis using a range of computational tools.
 There are opportunities to work with industry to facilitate the transfer of knowledge from the academic work directly into industrial practice.
 There will also be opportunities to work with other leading institutions around the world.
-The student will pursue research leading to the award of a DPhil degree through the REMS CDT (www.rems-cdt.ac.uk).
-The student will also need to complete a range of training and cohort activities through the four year program.
-The start-date is October 2016.
+The students will pursue research leading to the award of a DPhil degree through the REMS CDT (www.rems-cdt.ac.uk).
+The students will also need to complete a range of training and cohort activities through the four year program.
+The start-date is October 2017.

-The studentship covers University / College fees at the level set for UK students plus a stipend (tax-free maintenance grant) of £15,796 p.a. for the first year, and at least this amount for a further three years.
+The studentships cover University / College fees at the level set for UK students plus a stipend (tax-free maintenance grant) of £15,796 p.a. for the first year, and at least this amount for a further three years.

-To be eligible for a full award (stipend plus fees) the student must be a UK National.
+To be eligible for a full award (stipend plus fees) the student must satisfy the EPSRC eligibility requirements (found here).

 Candidates will be judged according to how well they meet the following criteria: